kaylaoneill/geom99/timelog.md

 - Total of all tasks above: 3.25

 ## Week 11
-- Created a Survey123 Survey that could be useful for the Web Project: Build: 1h Data: 8:30
+- Created a Survey123 Survey that could be useful for the Web Project: Build: 1h Data: 1
     - https://github.com/kaylaoneill/geom99/blob/main/Survey123.md
     - Did this in two gos: Building and exploring: 1 hour
     - Working with data and testing features with data: .5
       -  Data entering: .25
+    - Adding to dashboard: .5

 - Meet with Shawn during Lab time- 15 minutes

-- Weekly total for Web: 1.5
+- Weekly total for Web: 2
-- Total of all tasks above: 1.5
+- Total of all tasks above: 2.5

 ## Week 12
 - Weekly total: